 6.6 where permitted by law, it is necessary for our legitimate interests or those of a third party, and it is not inconsistent with the purposes listed above.

 We will only share your information with third parties on a limited basis following due diligence and in accordance with our internal procedures.

-7.1 We may transfer your information to organisations in other countries (including to other RBS group companies) on the basis that anyone to whom we pass it protects it in the same way we would and in accordance with applicable laws.
+7.1 We may transfer your information to organisations in other countries (including to other NatWest Group companies) on the basis that anyone to whom we pass it protects it in the same way we would and in accordance with applicable laws.

 7.2 In the event that we transfer information to countries outside of the European Economic Area (which includes countries in the European Union as well as Iceland, Liechtenstein and Norway), we will only do so where:

 a) the European Commission has decided that the country or the organisation we are sharing your information with will protect your information adequately;

 b) the transfer has been authorised by the relevant data protection authority; and/or

 c) we have entered into a contract with the organisation with which we are sharing your information (on terms approved by the European Commission) to ensure your information is adequately protected.
 If you wish to obtain a copy of the relevant data protection clauses, please contact us at 03457 888 444.
 Overseas number: +44 3457 888 444.
 Minicom: 0800 404 6161.

 8.1 We will contact you with information relevant to the MoneySense programme (including updated information about how we process your personal information), by a variety of means including via email, text message, post and/or telephone.
 If at any point in the future you change your contact details you should tell us promptly about those changes.